-Generally, the amount of any business interest not allowed as a deduction for any taxable year as a result of the §163(j) limitation is carried forward indefinitely and treated as business interest paid or accrued in the succeeding taxable year.
-As noted above, the carryforward of excess limitation is not allowed.
+Generally, the amount of any business interest not allowed as a deduction for any taxable year as a result of the Code § 163(j) limitation is carried forward indefinitely and treated as business interest paid or accrued in the succeeding taxable year.20 As noted above, the carryforward of excess limitation is not allowed.

-For a taxpayer that is a C corporation, current-year BIE is deducted in the current taxable year before any disallowed BIE carryforwards from a prior taxable year are deducted in that year.
-Disallowed BIE carryforwards are deducted in the order of the taxable years in which they arose, beginning with the earliest taxable year, subject to limitations under other sec-
+For a taxpayer that is a C corporation, current-year BIE is deducted in the current taxable year before any disallowed BIE carryforwards from a prior taxable year are deducted in that year.21 Disallowed BIE carryforwards are deducted in the order of the taxable years in which they arose, beginning with the earliest taxable year, subject to limitations under other sections of the Code.22 Special carryforward rules apply to consolidated groups23 and partnerships24 as discussed in sections below.